felixlu/awesome-stars/README.md

 ## Python

+- [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [yizhiyanhua-ai/fireworks-tech-graph](https://github.com/yizhiyanhua-ai/fireworks-tech-graph) - Claude Code skill for generating production-quality SVG+PNG technical diagrams.
 Supports 8 diagram types, 5 visual styles, and deep AI/Agent domain knowledge.
 - [TurixAI/TuriX-CUA](https://github.com/TurixAI/TuriX-CUA) - This is the official website for TuriX Computer-use-Agent
 - [TheCraigHewitt/seomachine](https://github.com/TheCraigHewitt/seomachine) - A specialized Claude Code workspace for creating long-form, SEO-optimized blog content for any business.
 This system helps you research, write, analyze, and optimize content that ranks well and serves